telerik/blazor-docs/components/chart/types/waterfall.md

 1. Add a `ChartSeries` tag to the `ChartSeriesItems` collection.
 2. Set its `Type` parameter to `ChartSeriesType.Waterfall` or `ChartSeriesType.HorizontalWaterfall`.
 3. Provide a data collection to its `Data` parameter.
-4. Optionally, set the `SummaryField` to add a summary column.
-Summary columns can be classified into two types:
+4. (optional) Set the `SummaryField` to add a summary column.
+Summary columns can be two types:
    * `runningTotal`—This column shows the cumulative sum of all items since the last running total point.
    * `total`—This column displays the sum of all preceding items.